Banta/nairuby.github.io/index.md

   everyone is welcome to attend:

     * **General meetings** for formal presentations, lightning talks and group discussions on topics of interest to those working with Ruby.
-Meetings are usually the first Tuesday of the month, _"Ruby Tuesday"_.
+Meetups are usually the second Thursday of the month, _"Ruby Thursdays"_.
+Check our [calender][calender] for upcoming meetups.
     Let us know if you're interested in presenting.

     * **Beginner's meetings** for one-on-one help.
 Programmers with any level of Ruby experience are welcome at these so they can get and offer help at